 A quick note about using non-toxic sunscreen options.
 Most mineral-based sunscreen products start off very white on the skin so it’s easy to tell when you need to apply more.
 This is only true with traditional sunscreen, not tinted moisturizers, facial products, or tinted lip balms.
 I’ve also found that most of these mineral-based products need to be applied a few times during the day, especially if you’re swimming.

-This is one of the easiest sunscreen options to find.
-I’ve used the Badger line of sunscreen products on my kids for several years.
-I’ve used the Tangerine and Vanilla.
+- Badger: I’ve used the Badger line of sunscreen products on my kids for several years.
 The products are available at most health food stores and on Amazon.
 The sunscreen options range from SPF 15-35.

 I’d love to hear what you’re loving and using in the comment section below.
 Sharing is incredibly valuable for the community.
 We’re all on this journey together.